London Philharmonic Choir: Alldis era (1969–1982)

 The LPC performed with major classical soloists of the decade.
 These included, Kiri Te Kanawa, Heather Harper, Sheila Armstrong, Margaret Price, Norma Procter, Helen Watts, Peter Pears, Richard Lewis, Robert Tear, John Carol Case, John Shirley-Quirk, Norman Bailey and Raimund Herincx.

 In 1976, the choir recorded Sounds of Glory which is a compilation of hymns and songs for choir and orchestra for use in television advertisements and the like.
 The recording is now marketed under the title Praise – 18 Choral Masterpieces and has become the best-selling album for the choir to date.
+Produced by Irving Martin, it was a chart success and by 25 December, in its seventh week on the Music Week Top Albums chart, it was at no. 20.
 In 1979, the choir undertook its first European tour, to Wilhelmshaven in Northern Germany, performing Bruckner's E Minor Mass with the local wind ensemble.
 This tour was arranged through contacts from a choir member as part of Wilhelmshaven's annual music festival Wochenende an der Jade.

 After 13 years as chorus master of the LPC, Alldis retired in 1982, the year of LPO's golden jubilee.

 John Alldis died on 20 December 2010.
 He was 81 years old.